MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/setunionfunction.md

 ---
 title: set_union() - Azure Data Explorer
-description: This article describes set_union() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 06/02/2019
+description: Learn how to use the set_union() function to create a union set of all the  distinct values in all of the array inputs. ms.reviewer: alexans ms.topic: reference ms.date: 01/30/2023
 ---
 # set_union()

-Returns a `dynamic` array of the set of all distinct values that are in any of arrays - (arr1 ∪ arr2 ∪ ...).
+Returns a `dynamic` array of the set of all distinct values that are in any of the arrays - (arr1 ∪ arr2 ∪ ...).

 ## Syntax